 There are several credit card companies that have credit products specifically designed for college students to build credit.
 Getting a student credit card would allow you to establish a positive credit history while teaching you to maintain good credit habits while you use the card for small daily expenses.

-Credit card issuers don’t require a previous credit history to be approved for a student credit card, and some of them offer perks tailored to college life like cash back rewards for good grades.
+Credit card issuers don’t require a previous credit history to be approved for student credit cards, and some of them offer perks tailored to college life like cash back rewards for good grades.
 You can look into a few of the most popular student credit cards to see if any of the offers catch your eye.

 Use a Co-signer to Get a Regular Credit Card